 Just as the name implies, Eldorado Canyon sits in a high and narrow canyon.
 The park offers exceptional hiking opportunities, as well as bait, fly and lure fishing.

-In addition to the railroad, you could take a wicked wagon trail up the current Rattler Gulch Trail or take the funicular up the side of the mountain.
+In addition to the railroad, back in the day you could take a wicked wagon trail up the current Rattler Gulch Trail or take the funicular up the side of the mountain.
 People drank, danced, ate, played cards and enjoyed shows at the Crags Hotel, which complimented the already existing Eldorado Hot Spring.

 Biking: Permitted on the Rattlesnake Gulch Trail and the Walker Ranch Loop at Crescent Meadows.

 Fishing: The South Boulder Creek runs through the canyon and is renowned for it’s fly fishing.
 There are no bait restrictions or size limits.
 The park prefers catch and release, but the limit is 4 to take home.

 Hiking: There are three main trails in the central park.
 There’s also a 4th trail in the Crescent Meadows portion of the park.
 See trails below.

 - Fowler Trail – 0.7 mile, one-way, along the side of the canyon.
 It ends at the edge of the park and connects with a Boulder Open Space Trail.
 Closed to bikes.

 - Rattlesnake Gulch Trail – Gains 800 feet in elevation and leads 1.4 miles, one-way to the historic Crags Hotel ruins.
 Once at the ruins there is an optional forest loop of about a mile that takes you to a beautiful overlook of the Continental Divide.
 Open to bikes.